TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Regardless, if we're doing large memory allocations after we've started processing a shard (either host or device allocations for the final array or for intermediates) then these allocations can quickly become the bottleneck.
-Pre-allocation (and reuse across shrads) is an important optimization if it's available.
+Pre-allocation (and reuse across shards) is an important optimization if it's available.

 2. Use pinned (page-locked) memory for host buffers